After significant testing, these are our picks of the phones to buy

 Is it worth it?

 Data rollover relies on you continuing to recharge on the same plan, but does not attract any kind of additional fee no matter which provider you are connected to.
-As such there's not too much of a specific downside, as long as you keep in mind any limitations in terms of usage, such as the various caps on recharge data or Virgin's single-month expiry on post-paid plans.
+As such there's not too much of a specific downside, as long as you keep in mind any limitations in terms of usage, such as the various caps on recharge data.

 It's also worth keeping in mind that you can always add data packs to existing mobile accounts for an additional fee each month.
 Those inclusions carry their own expiry dates, but allow you to quickly add data if you work out you're running short in a given month, whereas data rollover really only kicks in once the month is over.
 If you haven't already stored it, you can't dip into future months or anything like that.
 Another option worth considering if you find yourself running out of data is to sign up with a carrier that offers data pooling.